longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Multiplayer Menu
 ^^^^^^^^^^^^^^^^

-The :guilabel:`Multiplayer` menu has a collection of functions to aid certain multi-player games.
+The :guilabel:`Multiplayer` menu has a collection of functions to aid certain multiplayer games.
 Many of the options are specifically tailored to the MP2c and WarCiv rulesets.

 The :guilabel:`Multiplayer` menu has the following options: